UMKC-Law/Vacant2Vibrant/organizations/bower_components/tabletop/README.md

 I've put together a Backbone.tabletopSync driver for Backbone collections and models.
 It's read-only, but you can't really complain if you're powering your Backbone app through Google Spreadsheets.

 Source is, of course, in `/src`, and you can check it out in action in `/examples/backbone/`

-### Working with Tabletop and AngularJS

-[Ændrew Rininsland (@aendrew)](http://www.github.com/aendrew) at [The Times and Sunday Times](http://www.github.com/times) has created a module that makes using Tabletop with [AngularJS](http://www.angularjs.org) extremely easy.
-It also includes a loader for  [angular-translate](https://angular-translate.github.io) that gives Tabletop the ability to provide i18n translation strings.

-Please see [times/angular-tabletop](http://www.github.com/times/angular-tabletop) for more details.

 ### Working with Tabletop and TimelineSetter